Larry MacPhail: Entry into baseball

 MacPhail was well known for his unpredictable behavior which was fueled by bouts of heavy drinking.
 MacPhail's grandson Andy said, "My grandfather was bombastic, flamboyant, a genius when sober, brilliant when he had one drink and a raving lunatic when he had too many."
 In one incident, MacPhail was drinking with Boston Red Sox owner Tom Yawkey when the men decided to swap stars Joe DiMaggio and Ted Williams in what would have been the biggest swap of baseball stars in many years.
 The men decided not to execute the trade after they sobered up.

 Leo Durocher, the Dodgers manager who had a tempestuous relationship with MacPhail, recalled, "There is a thin line between genius and insanity, and in Larry's case, it was so thin you could see him drifting back and forth."
 As the Dodgers returned by train to Grand Central Terminal after winning the 1941 league pennant, Durocher did not want his players to get off early at the 125th Street stop, so he ordered the conductor to pass the stop.
 MacPhail was planning to board the same train at that stop.
 He told Durocher that night that he was fired, but he changed his mind the next morning.

 MacPhail's career as a major-league owner ended after the Yankees clinched the 1947 World Series, when he got into confrontations at the team's post-game celebrations at Yankee Stadium and then in Manhattan.
 Though he had already quit as chief executive in the Yankee locker room, books by Roger Kahn and others indicate MacPhail's behavior at the victory parties led to co-owners Dan Topping and Del Webb buying out his share of the ballclub.

 Later life and legacy

 MacPhail owned a 400 acre farm near Bel Air, Maryland, called Glenangus.
 An owner/breeder of Thoroughbred racehorses, his colt General Staff won the 1952 Narragansett Special at Narragansett Park and five other stake races that year.
 In March 1952, MacPhail was appointed President of Bowie Race Track in Bowie, Maryland.
 He held the position for thirteen months, until he was removed from the position and barred entirely from the track; he was accused of "using profanity to three horse owners" and "charged with being drunk and disorderly."

-MacPhail died in a Miami nursing home on October 1, 1975, two days after well-known manager Casey Stengel.
+MacPhail died in a Miami nursing home on October 1, 1975, two days after Hall of Fame manager Casey Stengel.
 MacPhail was elected to the Baseball Hall of Fame in 1978.